This morning I started several blog posts. They are sitting in draft form on my iphone because none of them inspired me enough to finish.

 Look, I get it.
 Well actually I don't get it, I've never been there.

-But I can empathize with the feelings of hurt, frustration, and how difficult it would be to hit rock bottom and have to start your life from scratch.
+But I can empathize with the feelings of hurt, frustration, and how difficult it would be to have to start your life from scratch.

 I truly cannot imagine what that feels like - and honestly hope to god that I never have to.

-So while I do empathesize with the place that these article are coming from, please, stop telling me that I shouldn't depend on my husband.
-Please stop telling me that I shouldn't lean on him.
+So while I do empathize and respect the perspective that these articles are written from, I do take issue to people telling me that I shouldn't depend on my husband.
+I have an issue with people telling me that I shouldn't lean on him too much.

-While I know that this warning comes from a good place, I find it somewhat insulting.
+While I know that this warning comes from a good place, in a way, I find it somewhat insulting.

-Yes I lean on my husband.
+Yes I lean on him.
 Yes I depend on him.
-In fact, if you've been following me for any length of time you know that after we had our baby girl, I decided to not return to work so I could stay home and care for kids, while my husband continues to build his career.
+In fact, if you've been following me for any length of time you know that after we had our baby girl, I decided to not return to work so I could stay home and care for the kids, while my husband continues to build HIS career.

-Even though I have since started a home-based business on my own, when it boils down to it, the children and I are dependant on him financially.
+Even though I have since started a home-based business, when it boils down to it, the children and I are dependant on him financially.

 AND If something were to happen to our marriage, I would still be dependant on him financially.
-In fact, if I needed to leave, the first and last month deposit on an apartment, would most likely come from him.
+In fact, if I needed to leave, the first and last month deposit on an apartment, would most likely come from our joint bank account.